The temporary impact of permanent employment incentives: Evidence from Italy: Econometric models

 \subsection{Spillover effects}

 As an initial check for potential spillover effects, we re-estimate the DiD using alternative control groups, replacing the baseline controls with individuals aged 37, 38, or 39 in turn.
-This allows us to examine whether policy effects are different among those closer to the eligibility threshold, who might be more likely to be substituted by eligible workers.
-If substitution effects between eligible and non-eligible workers were indeed present, we would expect to observe a significantly smaller policy effect for these additional cohorts, indicating that the people closer to the threshold bore the negative consequences of increased conversions among the eligible.
+This allows us to examine whether estimated policy effects differ when building the counterfactual by using the cohorts closer to the eligibility threshold, who may be more likely to be substituted by eligible workers.
+If substitution effects between eligible and non-eligible workers were indeed present, we would expect to observe a significantly smaller policy effect when using these additional cohorts as control groups, indicating that individuals closer to the threshold bore the negative consequences of increased conversions among the eligible.

 Then, we further analyze spillover effects by studying whether the proportion between eligible and non-eligible temporary workers (excluding worker $i$) influences the hiring of the former, under the assumption that the share of people above and below the age eligibility threshold is orthogonal to the policy.